Tkhadem/Trusted-AI-Tools/README.md

 ### Content creations using OpenAI vs Claude: 🤖
-- [OpenAI API](https://openai.com/api/):  believe living without GPT-4 is not possible anymore.
+- [OpenAI API](https://openai.com/api/): I believe living without GPT-4 is not possible anymore.
 It helps a lot with analyzing and completing complex tasks.
 O1 is  expensive, and I didn't need it for any of my tasks so far.
 - [Claude](https://claude.ai/): I stopped using it after October 2024.
 I found Claude to be good for starting tasks from scratch, but I didn’t find it as powerful as GPTs when it comes to analyzing or optimizing information.
 However, its writing style is much more human-like.
 Depending on your use case, you can decide between Claude and OpenAI models.

 ### AI Search engines: 🔍
 - [Perplexity AI](https://www.perplexity.ai/): More reliable search results instead of the sponsored ones you often see with traditional search engines.
-- [ChatGPT search](https://openai.com/index/introducing-chatgpt-search/): Good onhe but Perplexity is still more advanced to me.
+- [ChatGPT search](https://openai.com/index/introducing-chatgpt-search/): Good one but Perplexity is still more advanced to me.
 I think GPT search is trained on Bing’s data, which doesn’t seem like the best idea—how many people have actually used Bing in the past few years?
 I’m not sure how relevant the ranking is, as the results are sometimes off.

 ### Video 🎥